tkaraffa/rover-pi/README.md

 # rover-pi
-Raspberry Pi-powered rover, for the CA Space Grant Scholarship through San Diego Community College District
+Raspberry Pi-powered rover, for the CA Space Grant Scholarship through NASA at San Diego Miramar College

 ## Useful commands
 #### In the Pi terminal